 Garden Checklist for May

-✔ Add 3 to 4 inches of mulch, such as Black Forest or MasterNursery™ Go Rush, to flower and vegetable beds to keep the ground weedfree and to prevent loss of moisture.
+✔Add 3 to 4 inches of mulch, such as MasterNursery™ Gold Rush or Black Forest to flower and vegetable beds to keep the ground weed free and to prevent loss of moisture.

-✔ Feed hanging basket fuchsia, ivy geranium, lantana, etc. with MasterBloom™ once a month, or half strength every two weeks.
+✔ Feed hanging baskets with fuchsia, ivy geranium, lantana, etc. with MasterBloom™ once a month or half strength every two weeks.

-✔ Thin fruit on fruit trees, especially apples.
-Leave about 5 inches between fruit and get ready for apple pie.
+✔ Thin fruit on fruit trees, especially apples and peaches.
+Leave about 5 inches between fruit and get ready for fruit pies.

 ✔ Feed roses and keep a sharp look out for blackspot, powdery mildew and rust which can develop on the leaves.
 If you aren't sure of what is damaging your roses bring a sample into our California Certified Nursery Professionals for a diagnosis.